-Steve Feltham has spent most of his adult life hunting for the Loch Ness Monster.
-He parked his van one day by the loch – way back in 1991 – and never left!
+Steve Feltham has spent most of his adult life hunting the Loch Ness Monster.
+One day he parked his van by the loch – way back in 1991 – and has been there ever since!

-Steve’s intriguing stories can be found on his website ‘Nessie-Hunter‘ and here’s a little video where he shows the inside of his van that’s been his home for 30 years now…
+Steve’s intriguing stories can be found on his website ‘Nessie-Hunter‘ and here’s a little video where he shows the inside of his van that’s been his home for over 30 years…

 The weather was good and the waters not too choppy and our guide, Alistair, was very informative.
 After the customary look around the souvenir shops back in Drumnadrochit (a place worth visiting for the name alone!) we decided to hit the road again.

 We’d wild-camped the night before with many other vans in a car park in the village, only noticing in the morning light the ‘No Overnight Camping’ sign.
 Nobody else seemed to have seen it either.

 Driving north on the A82, we soon reached Inverness.
 This is usually the starting point of the now famous North Coast 500 route.
 However, our plan was to head south-east from here, so we made our way along the A9 toward the Cairngorms.

 We cut across country toward Speybridge then joined the A939 to Tomintoul.
 This is a place Hobo Trudi’s parents had visited way back in the 1970s and we were keen to retrace their steps through this area, renowned for its wilderness – and whisky!